Diamond Sunrise

 Cohort System: Every entering group progresses through the four stages together.
 Each cohort receives a unique name, chosen collectively by its members at the start.
 Once set, the name is permanent.
 Each cohort receives a dedicated channel.
 Cohort number is tracked for historical record (Cohort 1, Cohort 2, etc.).

-Full title format: [Name], Wanderer of Diamond Sunrise, [Cohort Name] Duration: No minimum, no maximum.
-The Wanderer period lasts as long as the member needs.
+Full title format: [Name], Postulant of Diamond Sunrise, [Cohort Name] Duration: No minimum, no maximum.
+The Postulancy lasts as long as the member needs.

-Circles: Upon becoming a Wanderer, every member is automatically assigned to a Circle: a cross-cohort peer group of members who have completed the curriculum.
+Circles: Upon becoming a Postulant, every member is automatically assigned to a Circle: a cross-cohort peer group of members who have completed the curriculum.
 Circles provide community, practice accountability, and peer support.
-Each Circle has a facilitator appointed by the Council of Guides.
+Each Circle has a facilitator appointed by the Inner Council.

-Advancement from Wanderer to Neophyte: The Wanderer chooses to enter the Inner Order.
+Advancement from Postulant to Neophyte: The Postulant chooses to enter the Inner Order.
 This is a voluntary decision.
 No one is pressured, expected, or required to advance.
-When ready, the Wanderer requests initiation through their Circle facilitator.
-The facilitator recommends the candidate to the Council of Guides (or, if no Council yet exists, to the Founder).
+When ready, the Postulant requests initiation through their Circle facilitator.
+The facilitator recommends the candidate to the Inner Council (or, if no Council yet exists, to the Founder).
 Upon approval, they proceed to the Initiation Ceremony and enter the Inner Order as a Neophyte.

 Challenge Path: A visitor who has been studying independently may apply and petition for evaluation.
-If they can demonstrate competence in all Outer School skills (Sphere mastery, environment construction, the IBR, the Ava Suma, and a complete ceremonial cycle), they may be advanced directly to Wanderer or Neophyte at the discretion of the Council of Guides.
-The Council of Guides shall maintain a standardized evaluation rubric for Challenge Path candidates to ensure consistent and fair assessment.
+If they can demonstrate competence in all Outer School skills (Sphere mastery, environment construction, the IBR, the Ava Suma, and a complete ceremonial cycle), they may be advanced directly to Postulant or Neophyte at the discretion of the Inner Council.
+The Inner Council shall maintain a standardized evaluation rubric for Challenge Path candidates to ensure consistent and fair assessment.
 This path exists for exceptional cases.
 It is not a shortcut.

 Section 3: The Inner Order (Levels 1 through 3)